-The Cycling to Work programme is a Government initiative, created to get more people riding bicycles to work.
+The Cycle to Work Scheme is a Government initiative, created to get more people riding bicycles to work.
 Helping the environment, improving health and wellbeing and saving money in the process.

-The Association of Cycle Traders estimate that c.200,000 UK employees commenced cycling to work in 2011 thanks to the Government initiative.
+The Association of Cycle Traders estimate that c.200,000 UK employees started cycling to work in 2011 thanks to the Government initiative.

-The cycling to work programme offers employees the opportunity to hire a bicycle and necessary safety equipment from their employer achieving significant savings off the usual purchase price.
+The Cycle to Work Scheme offers employees the opportunity to hire a bicycle and necessary safety equipment from their employer achieving significant savings off the usual purchase price.

 At the end of the hire period

-For the full term of the programme the bicycle is hired to the employee by the employer.
+For the full term of the scheme the bicycle is hired to the employee by the employer.